McMillan & Wife

+Plot

-PlotMcMillan & Wife revolved around Stuart McMillan (Rock Hudson), a 50-ish former criminal defense attorney who becomes San Francisco police commissioner, and his attractive, bright, affable wife Sally (Susan Saint James), who was in her 20s.
+McMillan & Wife revolved around Stuart "Mac" McMillan (Rock Hudson), a former criminal defense attorney who becomes San Francisco police commissioner, and his wife Sally (Susan Saint James).
 The episodes often found Mac and Sally attending fashionable parties and charity benefits before solving robberies and murders.
-John Schuck, as McMillan's likeable, somewhat bumbling aide Sgt.
+John Schuck, as McMillan's aide Sgt.
 Charles Enright and Nancy Walker as Mildred, the couple's sarcastic, hard-drinking maid, provided comic relief.

 Sally is pregnant at the end of season 1, but this is apparently retconned away and is never mentioned in later seasons.
 She is pregnant again in season 4, and has the baby (a boy) in the final episode of season 4.
 The baby is not seen or mentioned in season 5.

 Cast

 Episodes

 The show ran for five seasons as McMillan & Wife and a sixth season as McMillan on the NBC television network, from September 17, 1971, to April 24, 1977, for a total of 40 episodes.